Posted on Leave a comment

 What “Low-Sodium” Really Means for Electrolytes

-• Low sodium: 0–100 mg per serving
+• Low sodium: around 0 to 100 mg per serving

-• High sodium: 500 mg+ (endurance or heavy sweating)
+• High sodium: 500 mg or more per serving

-What to Look For in BP-Friendly Electrolytes
+What to Look For in a BP-Friendly Electrolyte

 • Minimal sodium for daily use

-• Potassium and magnesium for fluid balance
+• Potassium and magnesium for better fluid balance

-• No added sugar or artificial dyes
+• No added sugar or lighter sugar levels

-• Clean formulas you can use consistently
+• Clean formulas you can actually use consistently

 How Popular Electrolytes Compare